Wholesome Beginnings

 -

-Plan to nurse before your baby is born.
+Plan to nurse or pump before your baby is born.
 Put your lactation desires in your birth plan and share it with your provider and hospital staff.

 -